Bills Digest No. 16, 2024-25

 • The Criminal Code Act 1995 will also be amended to introduce two offences for the menacing or harassing release of personal data using a carriage service (also known as doxxing).

-• The Bill has been referred to the Senate Legal and Constitutional Affairs Legislation Committee for inquiry and report by 14 November 2024.
+• The Bill was referred to the Senate Legal and Constitutional Affairs Legislation Committee which tabled its report on 14 November 2024 (discussed below).

 Purpose of the Bill